Nosen92/maskin-flipdot/protocol.md

 # Mobitec Sign Protocol

 To control the flipdot display, commands are sent using Mobitec's sign protocol.
-This protocol consists of a sequence of words i.e. two hex values.
+This protocol consists of a sequence of bytes represented here with two hex values.
 Here is an example that simply writes EXAMPLE at the top left of the display:
 ```
-0xff  # Starting word      ⎫
+0xff  # Starting byte      ⎫
 0x06  # Sign address       ⎟
 0xa2  # Always a2          ⎟
 0xd0  # Display width      ⎬ Header